Hello readers! In this post, we’ll discuss the different types of ships and their applications with illustrations.

 #12 Heavy Lift Ships

-As the name suggests, a heavy-duty ship is a vessel designed to carry heavy industrial components that regular ships cannot handle.
+As the name suggests, a heavy-duty ship is designed to carry heavy industrial components that regular ships cannot handle.
 They are huge ships capable of carrying other ships, large industrial units, floating plants, etc.

 #13 Tanker Ships